StrongResearch/isc-demos/README.md

 Experiments share time on the **Rapid Cycling** cluster by means of a queue which is cycled at fixed time intervals.
 The queue is comprised of two sub-queues, a **rapid cycling** queue and an **interruptible** queue.

-When a new experiment is launched onto the Rapid Cycling cluster, it joins the **rapid cycling** queue.
+When a new experiment is launched onto the Rapid Cycling cluster, it joins the **rapid cycling queue**.
 When it is this experiment's turn to run, its status will be recorded as `running` in the **Experiments Table**.
-It will run for **90 seconds** and then will be paused and placed at the back of the **rapid cycling** queue, allowing the next experiment to run.
-Experiments in the **rapid cycling** queue cycle in this fashion until they have been run 5 times, and then are moved into the **interruptible** queue.
-Experiments in the **interruptible** queue are cycled when there are no experiments waiting in the **rapid cycling** queue, and are at this point considered ready to be scheduled for **Burst**.
+It will run for **90 seconds** and then will be paused and placed at the back of the **rapid cycling queue**, allowing the next experiment to run.
+Experiments in the **rapid cycling queue** cycle in this fashion until they have been run 5 times, and then are moved into the **interruptible queue**.
+Experiments in the **interruptible queue** are cycled when there are no experiments waiting in the **rapid cycling queue**, and are then considered ready to be scheduled for **Burst**.

-If the experiment **fails** during any running cycle (for example if there was an error in the experiment code) then the experiment status will be recorded as `failed` and the experiment will be dropped from the queue it was in.
+If the experiment **fails** during any running cycle (for example if there was an error in the experiment code) then the experiment status will be recorded as `failed` in the **Experiments Table** and the experiment will be dropped from the queue it was in.

 When an experiment is scheduled for **Burst**, a dedicated cluster will be created for the experiment in the cloud, and the experiment will be launched on this dedicated cluster to train.
 In case of cloud interruption (for example due to blackout or hardware failure), another dedicated cluster will be created and the experiment resumed on the new dedicated cluster.

-The ability to abruptly interrupt experiments or **"interruptibility"** is crucial for the purpose of **Rapid Cycling**, pausing and resuming.
+The ability to abruptly interrupt experiments or **"interruptibility"** is crucial for the purpose of **Rapid Cycling**, pausing, and resuming.
 The main approach to achieve interruptibility is **robust and frequent checkpointing** which we will demonstrate with the example project that follows.

 ### 2.2.
 Hello World with Fashion MNIST <a name="hello-world-with-fashion-mnist"></a>